Banga Mata

-Baṅgamātā (বঙ্গমাতা), Bangla Maa (বাংলা মা), Mother Bengal, is a personification of Bengal emerged during the Bengali Renaissance and later adopted by the Bengali nationalists.
-Banga Mata is originally an old abstract personification of undivided Bengal (modeled after similar ones from europe, such as Britannia) and not based on an actual person.
+Banga Mata (বঙ্গমাতা /bn/) or Bangla Ma (বাংলা মা /bn/), often translated into English as Mother Bengal, is a personification of Bengal.
+It emerged during the Bengali Renaissance and was later adopted by the Bengali nationalists.
+Banga Mata is originally an old abstract personification of greater Bengal (modeled after similar ones from Europe, such as Britannia).
 It remains popular in Bangladeshi and Indian Bengali as a cultural expression and a patriotic symbol.

-Bankim Chandra Chattopadhyay (1838-1894), a writer, poet and journalist from undivided Bengal, composed an ode to Mother Bengal called Vande Mataram around 1876 as an alternative to the British royal anthem.

-In Amar Sonar Bangla, the national anthem of Bangladesh, Rabindranath Tagore used the word "Maa" (Mother) numerous times to refer to the motherland, i.e. Bengal.
+In Amar Sonar Bangla, the national anthem of Bangladesh, Rabindranath Tagore used the word "Maa" (Mother) numerous times to refer to the motherland, i.e., Bengal.
 Despite her popularity in patriotic songs and poems, her physical representations and images are rare.